-4.10 The Council expects applicants to consult with neighbours and those who may be affected by the proposals before seeking pre-application advice, and/or during the process.
-It is important that both the Council and the community have an opportunity to comment on a scheme when they can to influence the scheme/proposals before its submission.
+4.10 In accordance with the NPPF, the Council expects applicants to consult with neighbours and those who may be affected by the proposals before seeking pre-application advice, and/or during the process.
+It is important that both the Council and the local community have an opportunity to comment on a scheme when they can to influence the scheme/proposals before its submission as a planning application.